dzienisz/book/src/ch17-01-tasks.md

 }
 ```

-And in fact, when we use `.await`, Rust compiles it to something very similar to
+When we use `.await`, Rust actually does compile it to something very similar to
 that loop.
-If Rust compiled it to *exactly* that code, every `.await` would
+If Rust compiled it to *exactly* that code, though, every `.await`
-block the computer from doing anything else—the opposite of what we were going
+would block the computer from doing anything else—the opposite of what we were
-for!
-Instead, Rust internally makes sure that the loop can hand back control to
+going for!
+Instead, Rust internally makes sure that the loop can hand back
-the the context of the code where which is awaiting this little bit of code.
+control to the the context of the code where which is awaiting this little bit
+of code.

 When we follow that chain far enough, eventually we end up back in some
 non-async function.
 At that point, something needs to “translate” between the